 What Services Does Hospice Provide?

 The goal of hospice care is to provide patients with expert care during their end-of-life journey.
 All hospice services are provided in accordance with your values and preferences for your care.
 The hospice team and medical director review the plan of care every 15 days, or more often if necessary.
-Your primary physician will authorize any changes to the plan of care as appropriate.
+Your primary physician will authorize any changes to the plan of care as appropriate throughout the hospice journey.

-Physical therapy, occupational therapy, nutritional counseling, speech therapy, massage therapy, music therapy and laboratory analysis.
+Physical therapy, occupational therapy, nutritional counseling, speech therapy, massage therapy and music therapy.

 Medications, medical supplies, X-rays, durable medical equipment, palliative treatment and certain surgical procedures when needed for pain and symptom management as it relates to the terminal diagnosis.